ThKrypt/QualCoder/10-Reports.md

 _Word cloud_

 A word cloud is available with different background colour options.
-This option is not available in the Window exe.
+This option is not available in the Windows 3.4 exe.

 #  SQL Statements (run SQL queries)